geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 ### Task 2 – Create the Detail screen for your Power App

 Holly is now ready to create screen #2 for her app, which is the Detail screen.
 In a Power App, the browse screen displays a summary of the items from the selected data source, which in this case is the Service Desk Requests list for the IT Services site.
-If the user selects a particular item from this browse list, the app will display all the fields for that item within a Detail screen.
+If the user selects an item from this browse list, the app will display all the fields for that item within a Detail screen.
 You will create the Detail screen for your app in this task.

 1. You should still have the **&lt;app name&gt; - Power Apps** tab open in your browser from when you finished creating the Browse screen for your app in the prior task.
 The tab should be displaying the **Insert** tab from the menu bar; if not, select it now.